 Why you should get this course now?

-ICS Cyber security is a new and upcoming skill that many engineers and technical professionals do not have.
-There is a huge demand for these skills from employers and as we see more cases of attacks on Industrial Control Systems the demand will only grow.
-To make use of the opportunities that this presents, you must take this course and get certified (on passing the exam you get an electronic certificate and a badge from Abhisam as an Industrial Cybersecurity Professional).
+Industrial Cyber security is a new and upcoming skill that many engineers and technical professionals do not have.
+There is a huge demand for these skills from employers and this demand will only grow in the years to come, as we see more cases of attacks on not only Industrial Control Systems themselves directly, but also via supply chain attacks.

 Please note that though this course does cover information security as one of the important aspects of protecting your control system, it is not an exclusively information security course.